 If there is a Verizon employee, contingent worker, contractor, or vendor employee having COVID-19 symptoms, exposure, or confirmation through testing, please use the links below to report it.
-Reporting a case allows our Case Care Team to connect you with important resources, properly notify those who need to quarantine, and deep clean the Verizon location if necessary.
+Reporting a case allows our Case Care Team to connect you with important resources, properly notify those who need to quarantine based on current CDC guidance and their vaccination status, and deep clean the Verizon location if necessary.

 - To self-report, complete the COVID-19 reporting form:

 - A supervisor or HRBP may complete the form for an individual if an individual is unable to self-report (for U.S.-based employees only).